Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 She said this shows why the lockdown was necessary.

-"We have avoided the worst," she said.
+"We have avoided the worst."

 But it is tragic that NZ has lost 19 people, she said.

-"We send you our love at our time of loss."
+"We send you our love at our time of loss.

 "This has been one of the hardest elements of level 4," she said, of people not being able to be with loved ones when they die.

-"We must hunt down the last few cases ... this is like a needle in a hay stack," Ardern said.
+"We must hunt down the last few cases ... this is like a needle in a haystack."

-She said level 3 "will not be a return to pre-Covid life."
+She said level 3 "will not be a return to pre-Covid life".

 She called on the "team of 5 million" to make sure the country does not have a second wave.